Find Affordable College Courses

 Nursing majors at Gwynedd - Mercy take out an average of $36,789 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $375.

-Rutgers University - Camden came in at #14 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the city of Camden, Rutgers Camden is a public college with a moderately-sized student population.
+Rutgers University - Camden landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+Located in the small city of Camden, Rutgers Camden is a public college with a moderately-sized student population.

 Of the 302 students majoring in nursing at Rutgers Camden, 13% are male and 87% are female.